gadenbuie/xaringanExtra/docs/panelset.md

 Panelset works in all R Markdown HTML outputs like HTML reports and [blogdown](https://bookdown.org/yihui/blogdown/) webpages\!

-Panelset may require a little bit more work than `rmarkdown`’s [tabset](https://bookdown.org/yihui/rmarkdown-cookbook/html-tabs.html) feature, but the trade-off is that it works in a wider range of document types; generally, as long as the output is HTML, panelset should work.
+Panelset works in the same way as `rmarkdown`’s [tabset](https://bookdown.org/yihui/rmarkdown-cookbook/html-tabs.html) feature, albeit with fewer style options, but the trade-off is that it works in a wider range of document types; generally, as long as the output is HTML, panelset should work.

 Another advantage of panelset is that it enables deeplinking: the currently shown tab is encoded in the URL automatically, allowing users